traefik/traefik-helm-chart/traefik/Guidelines.md

 ## Values YAML Design

 The values.yaml file is designed to be user-friendly.
 It does not have to resemble the templated configuration if it is not conducive.
 Similarly, value names to not have to correspond to fields in the tempate if it is not condusive.

-## Comments

-The values.yaml file should not contain comments or explainations of what options are, or what values are available.
-The values table in the README file is for this purpose.